Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

 #### List Comprehensions

-Before we dive into the specifics about how this new tools works, lets look at a toy question where we build a list so that we can break down the process.
+Before we dive into the specifics about how this new tools works, let's look at a toy question where we build a list so that we can break down the process.

 Consider you have the list `[1, 5, 9, 33]` stored in the variable `my_list`.
 Now you want to make a new list of the squares of all the values in `my_list` and call it `my_squares`.
 With the tools you know about, code that you'd write to perform this task might look like this: